Mirror symmetry for log Calabi-Yau surfaces I: Abstract

 \section{Abstract}

-We give a canonical synthetic construction of the mirror family to a pair $(Y,D)$ of a smooth projective surface with an anti-canonical cycle of rational curves, as the spectrum of an explicit algebra defined in terms of counts of rational curves on $Y$ meeting $D$ in a single point.
-In the case $D$ is contractible, the family gives a smoothing of the dual cusp, and thus a proof of Looijenga's 1981 cusp conjecture.
+We give a canonical synthetic construction of the mirror family to pairs $(Y,D)$ where $Y$ is a smooth projective surface and $D$ is an anti-canonical cycle of rational curves.
+This mirror family is constructed as the spectrum of an explicit algebra structure on a vector space with canonical basis and multiplication rule defined in terms of counts of rational curves on $Y$ meeting $D$ in a single point.
+The elements of the canonical basis are called \emph{theta functions}.
+Their construction depends crucially on the Gromov-Witten theory of the pair $(Y,D)$.